 Engineered flooring comes with the thickness of a real wood top layer from 3 to 6 mm.
 Restoration of engineered flooring with a 3 mm top layer is not recommended.
 Due to refinishing of the floors with a machine, unevenness in the level of the floors or the planks may cause in some areas the top layer to be sanded deeper than other areas.
 Applying the lightfast stain and sealing the floors may result in a patchy effect on the floors.

-Therefore, it is recommended engineered floors with a 3-mm top layer be sealed with clear sealant only, or use of hardwax-oil colours instead.
+Therefore, it is recommended that engineered floors with a 3-mm top layer be sealed with clear sealant only, or use hardwax-oil colours instead.

 What Colours You Will See With Our Service?

-The following standard set of wood stain colours we keep available in our vans at all times:
+The following set of wood stain colours we keep available:

 - Dark Oak